Do You Monitor Yourself in Relationships?

 More able to exist without performing, shrinking, proving, or adapting in order to earn belonging.

-And while that process can feel unfamiliar at first, it can also create something many people spend their whole lives longing for:
+That process can feel unfamiliar at first.
+And yet, it can create something many people spend their whole lives longing for:

-The ability to finally exhale in relationships instead of monitoring themselves within them.
+The ability to finally exhale in relationships instead of monitoring ourselves within them.